 As busy conference professionals and suppliers, it seems we are ALWAYS travelling to and from meetings, conferences and trade shows.
 When we’re out of the office, the world is still turning and we still get inundated with emails and calls from clients and suppliers.
-Productivity tips while travelling may seem like an oxymoron – where can we possibly find the time and the energy to be productive when on the road?
+Staying productive while travelling may seem like an oxymoron – where can we possibly find the time and the energy to be productive when on the road?
 You’d be surprised!!

-- Disconnect!
-Your out of office is on, your voicemail forwarded, and your husband making dinner for the kids.
+- Disconnect! – Your out-of-office is on, your voicemail forwarded, and your husband making dinner for the kids.
 Use this travel time to tackle those projects you’ve been putting off because you’ve been “too busy” and distracted by work and life.
 Some of my best strategic planning has been done when I’ve been away from the office.
 Take advantage of the free evenings and downtime between meetings to tend to those passion projects.

 - Use it as a mini business retreat – I go on a 2-day MeTreat every year where I work on my business plan, business ideas and map out my goals for the year.
 Can you tack on an extra day to your business trip for a mini business retreat?

-- Eat, sleep, exercise – try to maintain consistency in your eating, exercise and sleeping patterns.
+- Eat, sleep, exercise – Try to maintain consistency in your eating, exercise and sleeping patterns.
 This will keep your brain alert during your prime productivity times of the day.

-- Map your meetings out in advance – try to group your business meetings geographically, so you spend less time travelling to/from meetings all day.
+- Map your meetings out in advance – Try to group your business meetings geographically, so you spend less time travelling to/from meetings all day.

-- Road travel tips – if you are renting a car, pack a phone holder that attaches your phone to the dashboard or windshield.
+- A well-organized laptop bag – Keep your laptop bag stocked with all the essentials.
+Pack some nutritious snack bars, pens, paper, post-it notes, external phone charger and band-aids.
+Ladies, throw an extra pair of nylons in your laptop bag as well :) You can view my full packing checklist here. – if you are renting a car, pack a phone holder that attaches your phone to the dashboard or windshield.
 This makes for easy reference to your maps while driving around a strange city.
 Save even more stress by getting an Uber account.
 It can often be cheaper to use Uber rather than rent a car and pay for hotel parking.

-- Headset for phone calls – pack a headset for hotel room phone calls (I use Plantronics, love it!) and for the car for hands-free working.
+- Headset for phone calls – Pack a headset for hotel room phone calls (I use Plantronics, love it!) and for the car for hands-free working.